Dafydd Williams: Honorary degrees

-Williams has received the following honorary degrees; Honorary Doctorate of Laws, University of Saskatchewan (2004), Honorary Doctorate of Science, McGill University (2007), Honorary Doctorate of Science, University of Wales (2007), Honorary Doctorate of Science, Queen's University 2009, Honorary Doctorate of Laws, Dalhousie University (2016).
+Williams has received the following honorary degrees; Honorary Doctorate of Laws, University of Saskatchewan (2004), Honorary Doctorate of Science, McGill University (2007), Honorary Doctorate of Science, University of Wales (2007), Honorary Doctorate of Science, Queen's University 2009, Honorary Doctorate of Laws, Dalhousie University (2016), Honorary Doctorate of Science, Swansea University (2018), Honorary Doctorate of Science, Carleton University (2022).

 Books

 Personal life

 Williams was born in Saskatoon, Saskatchewan, and is married to Cathy Fraser of Pointe-Claire, Quebec.
-They have three children, Evan (born 1994) and Olivia (born 1997) and Theo (born 2003).
+They have two children.
 He enjoys flying, scuba diving, hiking, sailing, kayaking, canoeing, downhill and cross-country skiing.
 He is of Welsh descent through his late father, Bill who was born in Aberbargoed.
 This was gleaned from an interview on S4C 16/11/20.